-The bill would add Section 5306a to state that an individual for whom a guardian was appointed under Section 5306 would have the following rights (as provided in specific sections of Part 3):
+The bill adds Section 5306a to state that an individual for whom a guardian is sought or has been appointed under Section 5306 has the following rights (as provided in specific sections of Part 3):

-- To object to the appointment of a successor guardian by will or other writing. - -- To have the guardianship proceeding commenced and conducted in the place where the individual resided or was present or, if he or she were admitted to an institution by a court, in the county where the court was located. - -- To petition on his or her own behalf for the appointment of a guardian. - -- To have legal counsel of his or her own choice represent him or her on the petition to appoint a guardian. - To have a guardian ad litem appointed to represent the individual on the petition to appoint a guardian, if the individual were not represented by legal counsel. - To have an independent evaluation of his or her capacity by a physician or mental health professional, at public expense if the individual were indigent.
+- To object to the appointment of a successor guardian by will or other writing. - To have the guardianship proceeding commenced and conducted in the place where the individual resides or is present or, if he or she is admitted to an institution by a court, in the county where the court is located. - -- To petition on his or her own behalf for the appointment of a quardian. - -- To have legal counsel of his or her own choice represent him or her on the petition to appoint a guardian. - -- To have a guardian ad litem appointed to represent the individual on the petition to appoint a guardian, if the individual is not represented by legal counsel.

-- -- To be present at the hearing on the petition to appoint a guardian and to have all practical steps taken to ensure this, including moving the hearing site if necessary. - -- To see and hear the evidence presented in the hearing. - -- To have a trial by jury on the petition to appoint a guardian. - -- To have a closed hearing on the petition. - -- To be informed of the name of each person known to be seeking appointment as quardian. - -- To require that proof of incapacity and the need for a guardian be proven by clear and convincing evidence. - -- To have the powers and period of time of a guardianship limited to only the amount and time that were necessary. - -- To have a guardianship designed to encourage the development of maximum self-reliance and independence. - -- To prevent the grant of powers to a guardian if those powers were already held by a valid patient advocate. - -- To have periodic review of the guardianship by the court, including the right to a hearing and the appointment of an attorney if issues arose upon the review. - -- To seek modification or termination of the guardianship by informal letter to the judge at any time. - -- To have a hearing within 28 days of requesting a review, modification, or termination of the guardianship. - -- To have the same rights on a petition for modification or termination of the guardianship with respect to the appointment of a visitor, as apply to a petition for appointment of a guardian. - To receive personal notice of a petition for appointment or removal of a guardian. - -- To receive written notice of the nature, purpose, and legal effects of the appointment of a guardian. - -- To choose the person who would serve as guardian, if the chosen person were suitable and willing to serve. - To consult with the guardian about major decisions affecting the individual, if meaningful conversation were possible. - -- To have quarterly visits by the guardian. - -- To have the guardian notify the court within 14 days of a change in the individual's residence. - -- To have the guardian secure services to restore the individual to the best possible state of mental and physical
+- -- To have an independent evaluation of his or her capacity by a physician or mental health professional, at public expense if the individual is indigent. - -- To be present at the hearing on the petition to appoint a guardian and to have all practical steps taken to ensure this, including moving the hearing site if necessary. - -- To see and hear the evidence presented in the hearing. - -- To have a trial by jury on the petition to appoint a guardian. - -- To have a closed hearing on the petition. - -- To be informed of the name of each person known to be seeking appointment as guardian. - -- To require that proof of incapacity and the need for a guardian be proven by clear and convincing evidence. - -- To have the powers and period of time of a guardianship limited to only the amount and time that are necessary. - -- To have a guardianship designed to encourage the development of maximum self-reliance and independence. - -- To prevent the grant of powers to a guardian if those powers are already held by a valid patient advocate. - -- To have periodic review of the guardianship by the court, including the right to a hearing and the appointment of an attorney if issues arise upon the review. - -- To seek modification or termination of the guardianship by informal letter to the judge at any time. - -- To have a hearing within 28 days of requesting a review, modification, or termination of the guardianship. - To have the same rights on a petition for modification or termination of the guardianship including the appointment of a visitor, as apply to a petition for appointment of a guardian. - -- To receive personal notice of a petition for appointment or removal of a guardian. - -- To receive written notice of the nature, purpose, and legal effects of the appointment of a quardian. - -- To choose the person who will serve as guardian, if the chosen person is suitable and willing to serve. - -- To consult with the guardian about major decisions affecting the individual, if meaningful conversation is possible. - -- To have quarterly visits by the guardian.

-- well-being, so he or she could return to self-management at the earliest possible time. - To have the guardian take reasonable care of the individual's clothing, furniture, vehicles, and other personal effects. - -- To partially self-manage his or her property to encourage self-reliance and independence.
+- -- To have the guardian notify the court within 14 days of a change in the individual's residence. - To have the guardian secure services to restore the individual to the best possible state of mental and physical well-being, so he or she can return to self-management at the earliest possible time. - -- To have the guardian take reasonable care of the individual's clothing, furniture, vehicles, and other personal effects.

-If a guardian ad litem were appointed, the individual also would have the following rights:
+If a guardian ad litem is appointed, the individual also has the following rights: